accrazed/ao/I_The Desiring-Machines/4_A Materialist Psychiatry/Lack.md

 > AO28:0

 [[Social Production]] in this form now values itself above desiring-production, also spawning the false dichotomy of [[Individual Fantasy]] to [[Group Fantasy]]

+See [[Traditional Logic of Desire]] for more information on how lack relates to desire